onedebos/corona-ql/README.md

 ## API Endpoints

-- To get details on all the countries.
+- To return each country(in ascending order) in the db, use the query below.
 This query includes all the possible fields.
-NB: This may take some time to run.

 ```
 query{
   allCountries{
+    countryName,
     cases,
     casesToday,
     deaths,